luv4bytes/cdav/README.md

 This means that `cdav` will execute this block only if the first two blocks have succeeded.

 #### Una dimostrazione!

-*...the output will be prettier next time, promise...*

 ![](images/cmdfile-demo.gif)